asventetsky/s3-terraform-backend-initializer/README.md

 }
 ```

-### Set AWS access key and AWS secret key
+### (Optional) Set AWS access key and AWS secret key
 The next step is to set the corresponding secrets in order to run AWS CLI commands (Settings -> Secrets and variables -> Actions):
 `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 ## Usage
 To set up AWS S3 and DynamoDB resources just run a GitHub Actions workflow called `Init S3 Terraform backend`.
-There are 3 field you should fill:
+There are several fields you should fill:
 - AWS Region (required)
 - AWS S3 Bucket Name (required)
 - AWS DynamoDB Table Name (optional, if you don't want to create a lock table)
+- AWS access key id (optional, if secret `AWS_ACCESS_KEY_ID` has been created)
+- AWS secret access key (optional, if secret `AWS_SECRET_ACCESS_KEY` has been created)

 Provide the required values and run the workflow.